komodorio/komoplane/README.md

 ## Roadmap

-Milestone 1: Local helm install, images in registry, user analytics, update check
+Milestone 1: Local helm install, images in registry, user analytics

 help buttons to explain and link to CP learning